Vurhd0/Image-Extraction-and-Captioning/README.md

    This script add tags to the images using the google gemini api and stores them in csv file gemini_cations.csv

 5.**adding_tag_transformer.py**
    This code is an alternative code for the gemini api key tag generation as it fails on some images due to free tier not being available .
 Here we use the microsoft git image captioning model to caption the images
 6.**run.sh**
    This is the shell script to run the whole system . you just need to place the files in same folder with pdf and can run all scripts using the run.sh (explained below)

+### To change between the gemini api and git model for image captioning change the python script running command in the run.sh for gemini "adding_tag.py" for git model "adding_tag_transformer.py"

 ## Workflow Overview